ecsmaple123/PersonalWebsite/README.md

 # PersonalWebsite
 HTML and SCSS Website

-Here's a portfolio  simple website coded from scratch.
+Here's a simple website coded with HTML and SCSS.

 [Here's the Link](https://ecsmaple123.github.io/PersonalWebsite)